 10. Hierve el agua

-40 miles south east of Oaxaca is Hierve el agua.
+Forty miles south east of Oaxaca is Hierve el Agua.
 Hierve el agua is a petrified waterfall.
-When you first see Hierve el agua it seems like you are looking at a frozen waterfall.
+When you first see Hierve el agua, it seems like you are looking at a frozen waterfall.

 What is a petrified waterfall?

 A petrified waterfall is when mineral deposits form over thousands of years.
-The water which is mineral-laden spills over a cliff and trickles down the rock face and forms stalactite structures.
+The mineral-laden water spills over a cliff, trickles down the rock face, and forms stalactite structures.

 11. Monte Alban Tour

-Your visit will include the Ball Court, the Great Plaza, the Palace and the Southern Platform with various other structures.
-The pre-Columbian site is definitely worth a visit and a tour is recommended with a guide.
-You can catch local buses to the site but we recommend a tour with a guide to get the most of visiting the site.
+Your visit will include the Ball Court, the Great Plaza, the Palace, and the Southern Platform, as well as various other structures.
+The pre-Columbian site is worth a visit, and a tour with a guide is recommended.
+You can catch local buses to the site, but we recommend a tour with a guide to get the most out of visiting the site.
 The site is located 10km southwest of Oaxaca.

 Opening times: 8.00 am to 5.00 pm daily.
 Sundays are busy as Mexicans can visit for free.